Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsubsection{\bf Calibration of marionette actuators (BS, NI, WI)}

-The BS marionetta was controlled continuously during O3.
-The NI and WI marionetta were controlled only in the so-called "Earth Quake mode" of the interferometer, when the longitudinal control of the arms differential length was done using the NI and WI marionette actuators in order to be less sensitive to large seismic motions induced by earthquakes or bad weather.
+The BS marionette was controlled continuously during O3.
+The NI and WI marionette were controlled only in the so-called "Earth Quake mode" of the interferometer, when the longitudinal control of the arms differential length was done using the NI and WI marionette actuators in order to be less sensitive to large seismic motions induced by earthquakes or bad weather.

 As a consequence, the controls were subtracted in the $h(t)$ strain reconstruction processing.
-The actuators of the BS, NI and WI marionetta were hence calibrated, via different transfers: from BS mirror to BS marionetta, and from NE, WE PCal to NI and WI marionetta.
+The actuators of the BS, NI and WI marionette were hence calibrated, via different transfers: from BS mirror to BS marionette, and from NE, WE PCal to NI and WI marionette.

-\section{Detector calibration uncertainties estimation}
+\subsection{Detector calibration uncertainties estimation}

-Each step of the calibration procedure contributes to the uncertainties in amplitude and phase of the actuator responses.
-Tables~\ref{tab:MirUncertainties} and~\ref{tab:MarUncertainties} give the total uncertainties for each actuators response (mirrors and marionettes respectively) and, for the mirror actuators, the breakdown of the various contributions that were described in the previous sections.
+Each step of the calibration procedure described in the previous sections contributes to the total uncertainty of the actuator response both in amplitude and in phase.
+Tables~\ref{tab:MirUncertainties} and~\ref{tab:MarUncertainties} provide the total uncertainty for the mirror and marionette actuators respectively.
+In the case of the mirror actuators, the breakdown of the various contributions to the total uncertainty described in previous sections is included.